divyeshvankar/cryptocurrencypython/README.md

 create database crypto;
 use crypto;

--- This is for creating User Table:
+-- This is for creating User Table which is automatically created:
 CREATE TABLE users(name varchar(30),username varchar(30),email varchar(50), password varchar(100));